Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Introduction

-Using numerical simulations, the feasibility of ITM in electromagnetic waves has been established through a \emph{time} disruption of the propagation speed via a change in permittivity~\cite{Crystal:2020, Pacheco-Pena:2018}.
-Our proposed strategy exploits the relation between this disruption and its effect on the reversed wave amplitude.
-A heterogeneous ITM disruption, i.e. one whose time disruption of the propagation medium is unequal throughout space, is shown to successfully compensate the similarly unequal attenuated waves and to produce accurate foci.
+Using numerical simulations, the feasibility of ITM in electromagnetic waves has been established through a \emph{time} disruption of the propagation speed via a sudden change in permittivity~\cite{Crystal:2020, Pacheco-Pena:2018}.
+Here, we exploit the relation between this disruption and its effect on the reversed wave amplitude.
+A heterogeneous ITM disruption, i.e. one which is unequal throughout space, is shown to successfully compensate unequally attenuated waves and to produce accurate foci.

-We give an overview of our ITM implementation for electromagnetic waves and a review of the elements that affect the reversed propagations.
-The realization of our proposed strategy is based on observations made from our studies in lossless materials.
+We give an overview of our ITM implementation and a review of the elements that affect the reversed waves.
+The realization of our strategy is based on observations made from our studies in lossless materials.
 These ideas are then extended and applied to a 2D digital human phantom, a complex lossy environment.
-We show results for cases where a nearly accurate focus can be achieved without the proposed attenuation compensation strategy as well as for cases where compensation is paramount to improve the accuracy of the time-reversed focus, thereby supporting the benefits of our method.
+We show a case where a nearly accurate focus can be achieved without the proposed attenuation compensation strategy as well as two cases where compensation is paramount to improve the accuracy of the time-reversed foci, thereby supporting the benefits of our method.

+{This paper presents early research in a novel ITM compensating method which we have tested using numerical simulations.
+In practice, one can imagine an ITM could be achieved by rapidly modifying properties of the propagation medium such as humidity, pressure, and temperature~\cite{Kaatze:1989, Heidary:2010, Hermans:2014}.
+Our strategy, however, requires precise knowledge of the waves position in space at the moment of ITM, as well as the ability to alter the properties of the propagation medium with high spatio-temporal precision.
+Although these challenges are beyond the scope of this paper and remain a prospective area of research, the strategy may be first explored with other types of waves whose properties may be easier to manipulate, while research in techniques to manipulate the speed of light matures~\cite{Dutton:2004,Ginsberg:2007,Hau:2008}.
+For example, 2D waves, such as surface water waves~\cite{Apffel:2022}, allow an ITM to exploit a third dimension orthogonal to the planar area where propagation happens~\cite{Bacot:2017}.}